TaliesinTalab/FXJumper/docs/To-Do.md

   - Add a splash screen that is shown when the game is started.
 - Add basic item inventory – Jonathan
   - Items will be displayed in miniature form at the top of the screen.
+- Add NPCs – High Importance – Lu
+	- Add interactable non-player entities to the game.
+This will be needed for future game development.
+- End screen – High Importance – Jonathan
+	- Much like the splash screen, we now need a screen indicating that the player has finished the demo.
+	- Add a background timer that keeps track how long the player took from starting the game to ending it.
+	- The end screen should display the player's time.
+- Create Demo – High Importance – Taliesin
+	- The time has come.
+Prepare a new world map and create the basics for the demo.
+Features must be dialog with an NPC, object interaction, and use of cuteness.